Azure/Azure-Functions/VS-AzureTools-ReleaseNotes.md

 ## 15.0.30901.0

-- Fixed bug where adding a Function would change project SDK version to 1.0.
+- Fixed bug where adding a Function would change referenced SDK version to 1.0.0.